Here's what you can expect to get from the $1.9 trillion House stimulus - KVIA

 Here’s what you can expect to get from the $1.9 trillion House stimulus

-The $1.9 trillion House coronavirus package contains a wide range of proposals to help Americans still struggling with the economic fallout of the pandemic.
+The $1.9 trillion coronavirus package passed by the House of Representatives contains a wide range of proposals to help Americans still struggling with the economic fallout of the pandemic.

-The legislation provides another round of direct payments, as well as additional assistance for the unemployed, hungry, uninsured and at risk of losing their homes.
+The legislation, which largely mirrors the relief proposal outlined in January by President Joe Biden, provides another round of direct payments, as well as additional assistance for the unemployed, hungry, uninsured and at risk of losing their homes.
 It also would provide a bigger tax break for parents.

-The full House is expected to vote on the bill, which largely mirrors Biden’s relief proposal, on Friday.
-It will then move to the Senate, which may add, change or eliminate some provisions — including the proposed $15 minimum wage, which the Senate parliamentarian has determined can’t be included under the rules Democrats plan to use for the bill.
+Now the bill moves to the Senate, which may add, change or eliminate some provisions — including the proposed $15 minimum wage, which the Senate parliamentarian has determined can’t be included under the rules Democrats plan to use for the bill.

 If your family makes less than $200,000 a year

-Note: This story has been updated to reflect House passage of the bill.